Italy

 If I decide to return to Ukraine for a short visit, what will happen to my temporary protection status?

-The temporary protection permits that have been issued in Italy are valid until 31st December 2024.
+The temporary protection permits that have been issued in Italy can be renewed until 4 March 2026 upon request to the local Police Headquarter (Questura).
 You will be able to return to Italy as long as temporary protection is in place.
 Upon your return, you will automatically continue to benefit from temporary protection for as long as your permit is valid.

 If I decide to return to Ukraine permanently, who should I inform?